chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 **IMPORTANT: This plugin IS NOT official Jetpack by WordPress.com - If you're looking for the official plugin go to [Jetpack](http://jetpack.me/)**

-**Jetpack Lite is a NOT official fork** of [Jetpack](http://jetpack.me/).
+**Jetpack Lite is a NOT official fork** of [Jetpack](http://wordpress.org/plugins/jetpack/).
 Original Jetpack seems to me like a "bloated" plugin, because all modules are activated by default (in previous versions) and even with the choice of deactivating modules (one by one), installing this plugin in dozens of WordPress installations and deactivate modules per each of them can be a nightmare.

 So I made **this fork that only contains Stats and WP.me Shortlinks modules**.
 The same features of [WordPress.com Stats](http://wordpress.org/extend/plugins/stats/) plugin that sadly have been discontinued replaced by Jetpack by WordPress.com

-All other modules have been removed, also access to site stats was moved to dashboard menu and Jetpack Lite settings moved under WordPress settings menu.
+All other modules have been removed, also access to site stats and debugger was moved to dashboard menu and Jetpack Lite settings moved under WordPress settings menu.
 And some cometic changes to make more clear that this's not the official Jetpack. **No other modifications have been done**.

 Features include: